 Our Mauritania tours will showcase all that this nomadic, tribal land can offer.

 A place that once suffered from security issues and foreign office bans, Mauritania is roaring back with its unique blend of wild Atlantic fisherman mixed with traditional desert nomads of the Sahara.
 This huge and sparsely populated nation has attractions and wonderful towns waiting to be discovered by the intrepid traveler.

 What are you waiting for?
 Check out our sample Mauritania tour itienrary and get in touch today for a quote!

-South Sudan is one of the hottest countries on earth and should be avoided in the summer months.
+Mauritania tours should be avoided in the summer months due to the heat.
 November to March is the best time to travel.

 Thankfully it's super easy to get a Mauritania visa.
 Basically all nationalities are eligible for a visa on arrival for $60USD or €55.

 Bring clothes for hot and cool weather conditions.
 Comfortable footwear.
 A headscarf - especially to protect from dust if you are riding the iron ore train.

 Day 1 – Nouadhibou